gregogalante/evnt/examples/custom/README.md

 # Custom application example

-Example of Evnt gem usage for a custom application.
+Example of Evnt gem simplest usage for a custom application.

 ## Usage